 But some pagans feared the growing influence of the church that so strongly symbolized Christ's healing power, and decided to destroy it.
 They diverted a powerful mountain stream so that it would begin rushing toward the church and inundate it.

 Saint Michael intervened by opening a fissure in the mountain, so that the stream's water plunged into it, bypassing the church.
 Since that time the place of the miracle has been called "Chonae" which means "plunging."

 The account of the healing miracle in Mark's Gospel presents us with a man most people would hope to avoid.
-He lives "among the tombs" and is so violent that "he had often been bound with fetters and chains, but the chains he wrenched apart, and the fetters he broke in pieces; and no one had the strength to subdue him."
-He is clearly miserable, for he "was always crying out, and bruising himself with stones."
+He lived "among the tombs" and was so violent that "he had often been bound with fetters and chains, but the chains he wrenched apart, and the fetters he broke in pieces; and no one had the strength to subdue him."
+He was clearly miserable, for he "was always crying out, and bruising himself with stones."

-Such a man panics people; the only way they can think of to deal with him is with more and more chains.
-Jesus, by contrast, deals with him calmly, fearlessly and lovingly.
-Instead of binding the man, Jesus frees him; He drives the demons out of him, and before long the people see that he is "clothed and in his right mind."
+Such a man panics some people, and the only way they can think of to deal with him is with more and more chains.
+Jesus, by contrast, dealt with him calmly, fearlessly and lovingly.
+Instead of binding the man, Jesus freed him.
+He drove the demons out of him, and before long the people saw that he was "clothed and in his right mind."

-The healing doesn't make people happy; in fact they are "afraid" and ask Jesus to go away.
+The healing didn't make people happy; in fact they were "afraid" and asked Jesus to go away.
 Perhaps even something as terrible as demon possession had become familiar, and frightened them less than having to see God's love and power right before them in the Person of Christ.